micrypt/gofluidinfo/README.rst

 gofluiddb
 ============

-GoFluidDB is an incomplete FluidDB library package for Go.
+GoFluidDB is an light wrapper for the FluidDB library in Go.

 Installation